LeDarksiders/Plugin-Ice-station-z-0.0.1/README.md

 First version of the ice station plugin whose code was largely overtaken by the new ones.
-Modify them as you wish
+Modify them as you way.